I specialize in fiction writing, how-to articles, and web content.

 According to doctors, the reason the feet get sweaty all the time is because of the fact that of all the parts of the body, it is the feet that have more sweat glands.
-This is why they constantly sweat, regardless of the temperature.
-They sweat more during sunny days.
+This is why they constantly sweat, regardless of the temperature, although they may sweat more on hot days.

 Why do some people have smellier feet than others?

-The reason this happens is simply because their feet sweat more than the average person’s feet.
+The reason this happens is simply that their feet sweat more than the average person’s feet.
 Below is a list of the category of people who tend to have sweatier feet than others:

 - Teenagers—teenagers sweat more because of hormonal changes that they go through.
 This is why teenagers tend to have smellier feet than other groups of people.

 - Pregnant women—pregnant women are also more prone to suffering from sweaty feet because they also experience hormonal changes which make them sweat more.
-This is the reason why a woman is likely to suffer more from smelly feet when she is pregnant than when she is not pregnant.
+This is why a woman is likely to suffer more from smelly feet when she is pregnant than when she is not.

 - People suffering from fungal infections.
-People who suffer from fungal infections also are highly prone to suffering from bad foot odor.
+People who suffer from fungal infections are also highly prone to bad foot odor.

 - People suffering from too much stress can also increase their chances of suffering from bad foot odor.

-- If you also suffer from the medical condition called hyperhidrosis, then you are likely going to suffer from bad foot odor.
+- If you also suffer from a medical condition called hyperhidrosis, you will likely suffer from bad foot odor.
 Hyperhidrosis is a medical condition that causes a person to sweat a lot.